GreyRook/code-with-style/docs/review/reviewer/looking-for.md

 functions, which should instead express the purpose of a piece of code, how it should be used, and how it behaves when used.

+*Adjustment Grey Rook:*
+*Particular emphasis is placed on the fact that comments are different from documentation.*
+*There can be a comment in the code to inform the reviewer that something was already tried and discarded.*
+*ToDo comments can be deleted, spelling mistakes can be changed via suggestions.*

 ## Style

-We have [style guides](http://google.github.io/styleguide/) at Google for all of our major languages, and even for most of the minor languages.
+We have [style guides](https://git.r0k.de/gr/code-with-style) at Grey Rook for all of our major languages, and even for most of the minor languages.
 Make sure the CL follows the appropriate style guides.